playcanvas/developer.playcanvas.com/content/en/user-manual/packs/loading-scenes.md

     if (err) {
         console.error(err);
     } else {
-        // Scene hierachary has successfully been loaded }
+        // Scene hierarchy has successfully been loaded }
 });
 ```